gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

 **vst3presetsave** saves a plugin preset to a file.
-The preset consists of the identifier of the current program plus the names and values of all the parameters in the program.
+The preset file stores the identifier of the instrument or effect, the identifiers, names, and values of all the parameters in the program, and possibly other information such as a program list.

 ### Syntax